The Olin Brookings Commission—Driving Quality of Life

 The Olin Brookings Commission is a multiyear initiative, underwritten by The Bellwether Foundation Inc., that convenes world-class WashU Olin Business School faculty, Brookings Institution scholars and industry leaders to explore issues of global significance.
 Each year, a new commission will direct research and gather data to examine megatrend topics that affect the quality of life in our community.
 Each commission’s work culminates with a report to national, regional and local decision-makers, summarizing its conclusions and recommending business strategies and policy measures designed to drive tangible impact on the world.

-The First Commission
+The 2022–23 Olin Brookings Commission